 107 Jamz Celebrates Black History Month – Today In Black History February 27th [VIDEO]

-February 27, 1964 Anna Julia Cooper died.
-Cooper was not only an author and educator, but she was a speaker as well.
-Some more notable speeches were delivered at the World's Congress of Representative Women in Chicago in 1893 (in which she was one of three black women invited to speak).
+Anna Julia Cooper was one of the most prominent African-American scholars in United States history.
+She was also a proud member of Alpha Kappa Alpha sorority.
+Her most notable speech was delivered at the World's Congress of Representative Women in Chicago in 1893 (she was one of three black women invited to speak).

-By the way, pages 26 and 27 of every new United States passport contains her following quotation: "The cause of freedom is not the cause of a race or a sect, a party or a class - it is the cause of humankind, the very birthright of humanity."
-Because of her contributions, in 2009, the United States Postal Service released a commemorative stamp in Cooper's honor.
+Believe it or not, pages 26 and 27, of every new United States passport, contains her following quotation: "The cause of freedom is not the cause of a race or a sect, a party or a class - it is the cause of humankind, the very birthright of humanity."
+Because of her contributions, in 2009, the United States Postal Service, released a commemorative stamp in Cooper's honor.